jhbardwell/Busy-Bee-Newsletters/README.md

 I welcome your feedback as we create and develop this project in the initial three stages seen in the [roadmap](#Roadmap) below.
 Then, once I have garnered interest in the fine-tuned limited feature freeware version of my product, I will iterate and polish the full feature version and ... sell it to you at a modest price.
 Join me in the adventure to make the best, finely crafted newsletters ever: yours!
 ## Demo
+Do you wish to see the current project demonatration?
+Experience it for yourself here.
 ## Install
-Installation is not available yet as the project is still undergoing development.
+Do you wish to install the freeware version?
+Sorry, you can't, yet.
+The intial stage of the project is still undergoing development.
 You are, however, welcome to download the demo code.
 ## Bugs
 Please report all bugs here
 ## Design
-This [document](DESIGNDOC.md) details the development goals, system architexture, and schedule of this project
+Are you craving the nitty gritty details of design?
+This [file](DESIGNDOC.md) documents the development goals, system architexture, and schedule of this project
 ## Roadmap
 ### Version 1.0
 - [X] Define problem scope